 - SLT Health risk: this risk is applicable to the SLT Health portfolio.
-The calculation is scenario-based.
-The scenarios are similar to the scenarios that are used to calculate the Life insurance risk. - NSLT Health risk: this risk is applicable to the NSLT Health portfolio.
+The calculation is scenario-based, according to the standard formula. - NSLT Health risk: this risk is applicable to the NSLT Health portfolio.
 The calculation is factor-based.
 The risk is calculated similarly to the Non-Life insurance risk. - Health Catastrophe risk: this risk is applicable to the entire Health portfolio.
 The calculation is scenariobased.